 US Head of Paid Media

-When developing a search strategy, deciding where to invest time, money, and staffing can prove challenging.
-Should you invest more resources into strengthening your organic SEO presence?
+When developing a search strategy, deciding where to invest time and money can prove challenging.
+Should you invest more into strengthening your organic SEO presence?
 Or is it better to focus on bidding for paid traffic from pay-per-click (PPC) keywords with the highest conversion rates?

-As you might expect, the answer is more nuanced than simply prioritizing one over the other.
-The most effective search strategy maximizes the strengths of both SEO and PPC, ensuring that one channel picks up where the other falls short.
+As you might expect, the answer is more complex than prioritising one over the other.
+The most effective search strategy takes the strengths of both SEO and PPC to ensure that one channel picks up where the other falls short.

-This article examines how PPC and SEO can work together to develop a cohesive search strategy, improving SERP results and maximizing ROI.
+This article examines how PPC and SEO can work together and develop a cohesive search strategy, which will improve SERP results and maximise ROI.

-PPC is a form of digital advertising that allows businesses to display ads in SERPs by paying for the real estate.
+PPC is a form of digital advertising that lets businesses display ads in SERPs by paying for the real estate.
 In PPC, companies only pay when a user clicks their ads.
-These ads typically appear at the top and bottom of SERPs, which are often the first results users see when searching specific terms.
+These ads typically appear at the top and bottom of SERPs and are often the first results users see.
 Like organic SEO, Paid Search has strengths and weaknesses:

-Organic SEO involves optimizing a website to improve its visibility in search engine results pages (SERPs).
+Organic SEO involves optimising a website to improve its visibility in search engine results pages (SERPs).
 Several factors contribute to SEO, including content, structure, site speed, and metadata.
-Ranking organically for top keywords can drive considerable traffic to your site.
-But there are drawbacks to only relying on SEO to bring in organic traffic.
-Some pros and cons of SEO include:
+Ranking for top organic keywords can drive considerable traffic to webpages.
+But there are drawbacks to just relying on SEO to bring organic traffic to your website.
+Some pros and cons include:

-Luckily, the strengths of each channel provide support in areas where the other falls short, which is why it is essential to use both to maximize your marketing ROI and unify your search strategy.
-Here are four ways to combine organic SEO and PPC for an optimized search strategy.
+Luckily, both channels provide support in areas where the other falls short.
+That is why it is essential to use SEO and PPC, so you can maximise your marketing ROI and unify your search strategy.
+For ideas on how to do so, here’s four ways to combine organic SEO and PPC for an optimised search strategy.

 With PPC, the higher your bid on keywords, the lower your overall ROI.
 Therefore, if you can organically capture top spots for those keywords, you don’t need to spend money on them for PPC.
-Of course, specific keywords are highly competitive to rank organically, so if you are having trouble ranking in a top position, the higher cost of PPC could be worth it.
+Of course, specific keywords are highly competitive to rank organically, so if you are struggling to rank in a top position, the higher cost of PPC may be worth it.
 It’s all about finding the right balance.

-Ultimately, the goal of SEO and PPC is SERP visibility over competitors.
+The goal of SEO and PPC is SERP visibility over competitors.
 However, organically ranking for competitor-branded keywords can prove challenging.
-After all, most businesses want to refrain from supporting content on their site that talks about competitor’s products or service offerings.
-However, with PPC, not only can you bid on competitor-branded keywords, but you can also create ads that offer a superior alternative to those competitors.
+Most businesses want to refrain from supporting content on their site that talks about competitor’s products or service offerings.
+However, with PPC, not only can you bid on competitor-branded keywords but also create ads that offer a superior alternative to those competitors.
 So, when potential customers search for a competitor’s product, they’ll see your search ads, providing an option they may choose.

-Overall, organic SEO and PPC are powerful tools that can maximize your ROI.
-By understanding the strengths and weaknesses of each, you can develop a combined SEO and PPC strategy that will drive more traffic to your site, increase conversions, and outrank your competitors.
+Overall, organic SEO and PPC are powerful tools that can maximise your ROI.
+By understanding the strengths and weaknesses of each channel, you can develop an integrated SEO and PPC strategy that will drive more traffic to your site, increase conversions, and outrank your competitors.